• Articles

 It’s important to choose a reliable and experienced consignee to ensure a smooth and successful shipment of goods.
 It also means that complications during the importing process can be ironed out with minimal fuss.

-What are the responsibilities of a consignee?
+What Are the Responsibilities of a Consignee?

 Just like an Importer of Record, a consignee has a range of specific responsibilities that it must account for.
 For one, it is the responsibility of the consignee to examine the transported products to make sure they are in good shape and correspond to the shipping documents’ description.
 They must also make sure they are stored properly, ready for easy loading.